 Albert Weaver comes from a fine arts background, having studied painting at UC Santa Cruz where he completed a BA in Studio Art and their post-graduate 5th Year Program.
-He also studied drawing and painting at the New York Studio School and has an MA in Painting from American University in Washington DC.
+He also studied drawing and painting at the New York Studio School and has an MFA in Painting from American University in Washington DC.
 After completing his Masters, Albert taught and managed American University’s undergraduate and graduate study abroad program in Perugia and Rome, Italy as an Artist in Residence.
 He has extensive knowledge of art handling and logistics due to his experience as Head Preparator and Shipping Manager at major galleries in Los Angeles and New York.

 Executive Assistant and Manager of Operations / New York